Ada-Data-Explorers/Ada-Data-Explorers.github.io/_includes/markdowns/conclusion.md

 As the credits roll on this data story, we thank you for joining us!

-Anthony Kalaydjian
+Anthony Kalaydjian,
-Anton Balykov
+Anton Balykov,
-Yara Sabbagha
+Yara Sabbagha,
-Eric Saikali
+Eric Saikali,
 Aymeric de Chillaz